-London may be blessed with Rezzed every April – my favourite expo in the calendar – but the retro gaming scene doesn’t get a huge amount of love down here.
-For those from the south and into arcades, pinball machines and 8-bit video games, they’ve previously had to make do with visiting one of the several PLAY Expos taking place further north; or stare longingly at their computer screens, wishing that one day they’d get the opportunity to attend at a more convenient location.
+London may be blessed with Rezzed every April but the retro gaming scene doesn’t get a huge amount of love down here.
+For those from the south and into arcades, pinball machines and 8-bit video games, they’ve previously had to make do with visiting one of the several PLAY Expos taking place further north.

 Well fear no more, nostalgia fans, for the organisers decided to bring their event to the capital for the first time this year.
 This took place on 11-12 August 2018 at Printworks in the Docklands area and I attended with the other-half and stepson in tow.
 The venue was built in 1989 and operated until 2013, with newspapers such as Evening Standard and Metro rolling off its presses.
 Its unique industrial space now a space for events such as the PLAY Expo and location for films.

 If you’re into retro gaming and based around London, this may be the show for you.
 In the first room we were greeted with over 120 classic arcade cabs and pinball machines (the stepson made a run for Pac-Man).
 Next was the gaming zone, featuring consoles and computers covering the past 40 years (so I introduced Ethan to Torchlight) and upcoming indie projects (where he beat us once again at Bullion).
 Then finally we had the shopping hall housing many of the traders from the London Gaming Market (so Ethan was able to pick up yet another Fallout print).